s5s5sb/RenderFlow/README.md

 # RenderFlow

-A Unity Editor tool for managing Sorting Orders and Sorting Layers across multiple Renderers in a hierarchy — all from a single window.
+A Unity Editor window for viewing and editing Sorting Orders and Layers on multiple Renderers at once

 ![RenderFlow Preview](docs/preview.png)